liamlaverty/UmbracoAI/.rulesync/rules/tools.md

 * If the Umbraco MCP tool is not running, do not attempt to modify Umbraco content.
 * The Umbraco MCP tool may not work if the website is not running.
-* If, the website is running and the MCP tool fails, notify the user, do not attempt to complete Umbraco tasks without it.
+* If, the website is running and the MCP tool fails, notify the user, do not attempt to complete ANY commands without it operating.

 ## Puppeteer MCP